-In most cases, when importing an OWL ontology, information in OWL is enough to assert that two properties are the inverse of each other.

-- However, if the definition is insufficient to prove that two are inverses of each other, or which class owns the property and what the type is, the Concept Modeler will create two unidirectional associations, and use a stereotyped dependency "Inverse of" between the properties to show that they are inverses of one another. - An OWL property with multiple inverses now results in an "Equivalent Property" and an "Inverse of" instead of resulting in a repeatedly subsetted UML property.
+In most cases, when importing an OWL ontology, information in OWL is enough to assert that two properties are inverse of each other.
+However, if the definition is insufficient to prove that two are inverse of each other or which class owns the property and what the type is, the Concept Modeler will create two unidirectional associations and use a stereotyped dependency "inverse of" between the properties to show that they are inverse of one another.